 FOCUS AREAS: ambient, microsound, drone, glitch/cut-ups, minimal, post-techno, dub, a/v presentations, field recordings, musique concrète, some soundtracks, space music, electro-acoustic, sound art, post jazz/nu-classical and composition – as well as intersections and sonic hybrids.

-If you have a tip, or are a budding writer that needs to scratch that itch, or know of a record that slipped through the cracks and fits within the scope of Toneshift, or just to shoot the s*it about anything sound oriented contact us:
+If you have a tip, or are a budding writer that needs to scratch that itch, made or know of a record that is deserving of critical attention, and fits within the scope of Toneshift, or if you just want to shoot the s*it about anything sound oriented contact us:

 SUBMISSIONS: BEFORE YOU SUBMIT WORK!